Ikmalrl/Computer-Security/README.md

 ## 📘 Overview

-This repository contains all the Python implementations and demonstrations for the **Computer Security 2025 Assignment**.
+This repository contains all the Python implementations and demonstrations for the **Cryptography Design and Application**.
 Each section demonstrates a different encryption concept using **custom-designed algorithms** developed in Python and tested using **Google Colab**.

 ---